gatsbyjs/gatsby/docs/docs/reference/cloud/build-and-preview-webhooks.md

 A Build Webhook which triggers a Production Build, and a Preview Webhook which triggers a CMS Preview build.
-These webhooks can be found by going to Site Settings then selecting **"General > Webhook"** in the sidebar menu.
+These webhooks can be found by going to "Site Settings" then selecting **"General > Webhook"** in the sidebar menu.

 ![webhook settings on the gatsby cloud dashboard](../../images/cloud-webhooks-settings.png)